 This presentation has been prepared by Kiwibank Limited ("Kiwibank").
-Any offer of notes ("Notes") by Kiwibank to retail investors will be made under the limited disclosure document dated 15 September 2023 ("LDD") for Kiwibank's Medium Term Note Programme, which has been lodged in accordance with the Financial Markets Conduct Act 2013 ("FMCA").
-The LDD is available through https://disclose-register.companiesoffice.govt.nz and must be given to investors before they decide to acquire any Notes.
+Any offer of notes ("Notes") by Kiwibank to retail investors will be made under the limited disclosure document dated 7 October 2024 ("LDD") for Kiwibank's Medium Term Note Programme, which has been lodged in accordance with the Financial Markets Conduct Act 2013 ("FMCA").
+The LDD is available through www.disclose-register.companiesoffice.govt.nz/ (offer number OFR12714) and must be given to investors before they decide to acquire any Notes.
 No applications will be accepted or money received unless the applicant has been given the LDD.